ganeti/ganeti/man/ganeti.rst

 The ``--submit`` option is used to send the job to the master daemon but not wait for its completion.
 The job ID will be shown so that it can be examined using **gnt-job info**.

+The ``--print-job-id`` option makes the command print the job id as first line on stdout, so that it is easy to parse by other programs.

 Defaults
 ~~~~~~~~